G76 Threading Cycle for CNC Lathes (Fanuc, Haas, Mach3, and LinuxCNC)

 G76 Threading Cycle G-Code Basics

-In this section, we walk through the different parameters that will be specified to tell the G76 threading cycle how to cut the specific thread you want.
+In this section, we walk through the different parameters to tell the G76 threading cycle how to cut the specific thread you want.
 We’ll be covering a variety of dialects including Fanuc Controls, the Haas G76 Threading Cycle, Linux CNC/Path Pilot, and Mach 3.

 Thread Start and End Positions

-The first thing you’ll need to come up with is the thread’s start and end positions.
-The end position is perhaps a bit easier, particularly in Z, as you generally know exactly the length you want threaded and where that thread starts.
+The first thing you’ll need to come up with is the thread’s start position and end position.
+The end point is perhaps a bit easier, particularly in Z, as you generally know exactly the length you want threaded and where that thread starts.
 The ending diameter is not too bad either as the thread’s specification will tell you that.

-G-Wizard Calculator has a database of common threads…
+G-Wizard Thread Calculator has a database of common threads…

 If you don’t have software like G-Wizard Calculator, you’ll have to leaf through your Machinery’s Handbook or something similar to find the information.
 There are many different thread standards such as the Unified Thread Standard, so make sure you have the correct data for your thread.